zeynalzeynalov/LuriaLab-Startup/README.md

 We at Lurialab.com are an experienced and skilled team in the field of psychometric tests and assessments.
 Our mission is to bring out people's potential and support them in their career and personal development journey.
 Our mission is to provide innovative and effective psychometric solutions that help people maximize their potential.
 Each of our tests is designed to support people to think independently, learn and improve their achievement in relevant areas.

+Access to over 90+ standardized and validated tests in 10 languages.

 https://lurialab.com/

 Supported languages: English, German, Turkish, Azerbaijani, Russian, Spanish, Italian, French, Romanian, Ukrainian